Proffesuer/Javascript.info/README.md

 check on the html files to see the practicles on the fundamentals
 #Use strict
      use strict to run your script code in a modern way
+#Variables
+  A variable is a named storage. it is initialized by using the word let. use the word let to initialize variables example let message;